PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 ### Conditional IF

 Conditional `IF`-statements can be written in various ways.
 Either using the `IF` and `THEN` keywords, followed by the optional `ELSE` keyword, or by using the `?` operator, followed by the optional `:` operator.
-There is also a quick null-check statement.
+There is also a quick null-check statement using the
+`??` operator.
+There is a `???` operator also, described in the following section.

 Examples: